-Celebrate National Tequila Day 2023 or any day with these epic Tequila Recipes!
+Celebrate National Tequila Day 2024 or any day with these epic Tequila Recipes!
+These mixed drinks with tequila are easy to make and taste great.

 Today we are celebrating National Tequila Day!
 This is a holiday we can easily get behind!
 To help celebrate here are great recipes made with tequila!
 From margaritas to spiked guacamole, there is a huge variety of recipes made with Tequila.